-The way people are buying, the people who are doing the selling and the typical sales process are all changing.
-With these changes some sales managers have been adopting the Agile sales methodology.
-While this particular methodology is not an entirely new approach to management, it’s rather a recent import into the world of sales.
+The way people are buying, the people who are doing the selling, and the typical sales process are all changing.
+With these changes, some sales managers have been adopting the Agile sales methodology.
+While this particular sales methodology is not an entirely new approach to management, it’s rather a recent import into the world of sales.

 - Decoding The Challenger Sale – Effective or Hype?